Leonor, Princess of Asturias

-Early life and education
+Early life and family

 Leonor was born on 31 October 2005 at 01:46, three weeks before her due date, to Felipe and Letizia, then the Prince and Princess of Asturias, during the reign of her paternal grandfather, King Juan Carlos I, in the Ruber International Hospital in Madrid using a caesarean section necessitated by non-progression of labour.
 As the daughter of the heir apparent, she was an infanta and the second in the line of succession to the Spanish throne.
 Her birth was announced by the royal family to the press via SMS.

 Shortly after her birth, Leonor's umbilical cord stem cells were sent to a blood bank in Tucson, Arizona.
 This decision sparked public debate in Spain, as the blood bank was private and located abroad.

 Leonor left the Ruber International Hospital with her parents on 7 November 2005.
 She was baptised in the Zarzuela Palace by the archbishop of Madrid, Cardinal Antonio Rouco Varela, on 14 January 2006.
 Like her father, Leonor was baptised – with water from the Jordan River – in a Romanesque baptismal font that has been used to christen Spanish princes since the 17th century.
 Her godparents were her paternal grandparents, King Juan Carlos I and Queen Sofía.
 She received the name of Leonor de Todos los Santos.

-During her early months, Leonor developed a small angioma, a benign tumor of blood vessels, on her nose.
+During her early months, Leonor developed a small angioma, a benign tumour of blood vessels, on her nose.
 The angioma, which was visible during her baptism, was initially mistaken for a scratch.
 According to medical sources, such angiomas are common in newborns and typically disappear within a year or year and a half without the need for surgery.
 Despite media speculation about potential surgery, sources close to the Royal Family confirmed that no such procedure was ever considered, and the angioma disappeared within months.

+Education

-Leonor's education began at Escuela Infantil Guardia Real, the daycare for the children of the Spanish Royal Guard.
-She began her first year of primary school on 15 September 2008 at the Santa María de los Rosales School in Aravaca, Madrid.
+Leonor's education began in 2007 at Escuela Infantil Guardia Real, the daycare for the children of the Spanish Royal Guard.
+She began her first year of pre school on 15 September 2008 at the Santa María de los Rosales School in Aravaca, Madrid.
+She later began her first year of primary school in September 2011 at the Santa María de los Rosales School.
 Leonor was reported to have good grades during her studies in Rosales.

-In September 2021, Leonor began studying a 2-year International Baccalaureate program at the UWC Atlantic College in the Llantwit Major, Wales.
+In September 2021, Leonor began studying a 2-year International Baccalaureate programme at the UWC Atlantic College in the Llantwit Major, Wales.
 She completed her secondary education in May 2023.
 Leonor also attended summer camps in the United States.
 She is fluent in Spanish, Catalan and English (the latter learnt from her British nanny and also from her grandmother, Queen Sofía) and has studied French, Galician, Basque, Arabic and Mandarin.